Translations¶

 sentences by breaking them into parts; arguments should be used instead), and

-operations such as minetest.colorize
+operations such as core.colorize

 which are also concatenation.

-Translation file format¶
+Old translation file format¶

 A translation file has the suffix .[lang].tr